salesforce/LinuxTelemetry/README.md

 Verify the installation by running 'sudo rpm -qa | grep collectd', which should show above three packages installed.

-2. Installation of telemetry plugins:
+##Step 2.
+Installation of telemetry plugins:

 Run the install script: